datasets/geo-nuts-administrative-boundaries/README.md

 This Data Package is licensed by its maintainers under the [Public Domain Dedication and License (PDDL)](http://opendatacommons.org/licenses/pddl/1.0/).

-Refer to the [terms of use](http://www.euribor-rates.eu/disclaimer.asp) of the source dataset for any specific restrictions on using these data in a public or commercial product.
-You should also be aware that this data comes indirectly from <http://www.emmi-benchmarks.eu/euribor-org/euribor-rates.html>.
+Refer to the [Copyright notice](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units) of the source dataset for any specific restrictions on using these data in a public or commercial product.
-Note that underlying rights, terms and conditions in the data from the source are unclear and may exists.